-So we can see some distinct groups of events and some continuous distributions, but we have no idea what they mean.
+In both plots, we can see some distinct groups of events and some continuous distributions, but we have no idea what they mean.
 How does this help us understand our data?
 Well, it's always useful to start with something we know.
 Let's see where the CD3, CD4, and CD8 cells are in this plot.

-Using other plots to understand t-SNE
+Using other plots to understand Cen-se' and t-SNE

-Our workspace has 4 plots on it: 1P plots for CD3, CD4, and CD8, and a 2P plot for t-SNE.
-Let's put some regions on the 1P plots to see where the positives are in t-SNE.
+Our workspace has 5 plots on it: 1P plots for CD3, CD4, and CD8, and 2P plots for t-SNE and Cen-se'.
+Let's put some regions on the 1P plots to see where the positives are the 2P plots.

-13. Draw a region on the CD3 positive events in the 1P plot, and observe where they fall in the t-SNE plot.
+23. Draw a region on the CD3 positive events in the 1P plot, and observe where they fall in the t-SNE and Cen-se' plots.

-14. Draw a region on the CD4 positive events in the 1P plot and notice where they are in the t-SNE plot.
+24. Draw a region on the CD4 positive events in the 1P plot and notice where they are in the t-SNE and Cen-se'.